SenatorSteven/microbar/README.md

 # microbar
-A basic information bar for the X Window System.
+A simple information bar for the X Window System.